apathetics/javaAgent/README.md

 RequestResponseFilter class, the sample Metric model, the in-memory "DAO", and the sample FilterConfig to quickly import and extend into their own Spring project.

-The extension currently collects the minimum, maximum, and average of:
+The extension currently collects:
 1. Request Time (milliseconds)
 2. Response Size (bytes)
 3. A unique ID for each request (UUID)

+Then, it calculates for all collected request times and response sizes:
+1. Minimum
+2. Maximum
+3. Average

 <br>

 ## How To Use